-This gorgeous Wild Rice Salad is bursting with robust flavor and delicious textures.
-This seasonal salad with wild rice features tender, caramelized delicata squash, tart pomegranate arils, creamy goat cheese, crunchy pistachios and a finger-licking-good honey balsamic vinaigrette.
+This vibrant Wild Rice Salad recipe is a harmony of robust flavors and delicious textures.
+This seasonal salad with wild rice features tender, caramelized delicata squash, tart pomegranate arils, creamy goat cheese, crunchy pistachios and an unbelievably delicious silky honey balsamic vinaigrette.
 It’s the perfect impressive side dish or a gorgeous addition to your holiday table!

-This salad can be served warm, cold or at room temperature!
-It’s the perfect dish for the holidays or it makes a satisfying vegetarian main!
-Continue to read on for helpful tips on preparing perfect wild rice!
+You can serve this salad warm, cold, or at room temperature.
+Continue to read on for helpful tips on preparing tender wild rice.
 And, don’t miss the in-depth step-by-step photos and recipe video at the bottom of the post!

 Update: This post was originally published in November 2018.
 I’ve made updates to the post below to include more information about wild rice.
 Plus, I’ve included step-by-step photos and a recipe video to show you exactly how easy this rice salad is to make!